t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 - Hive   1.2.x
 - Spark  1.6.x - 2.4.x
 - Kafka  0.10.x or 2.2.x
+- Zookeeper 5.x

 System Prerequisites: https://gist.github.com/tcarland/3d10c22885ec655a0c2435676c1ae7b1
 Mysqld Configuration: https://gist.github.com/tcarland/64e300606d83782e4150ce2db053b733

+Of note, mysqld can be handled via a container instance (from tdh-docker) or installed via ansible (from tdh-gcp).

 #### Prerequisites

+Prerequisites are described in detail by the above gist and is also automated via ansible in the **tdh-gcp** project.

 **Java JDK 1.8**

  Note that this **must** be a JDK distribution, not JRE.
 Oracle is only needed